GaryHopeMS/MSBuildLab330/Lab Script.md

       trimmedMessages.Add(message);
   }
 ```
 As this code iterates through the messages and copies them from one list to the other we evaluate the tokens using a tokenizer.
 Using the tokenizers estimated token cost of each message, the sum of  the Prompt and the Completion tokens total tokens are calculated and store in totalTokens.
-At the point in the process at which the totalTokens plus the tokens for the next message will exceed the maxConverstionTokens we return the trimmedMessages in the appopriate asscending order and limited to the provided token limit.
+At the point in the process at which the totalTokens plus the tokens for the next message will exceed the maxConverstionTokens we return the trimmedMessages in the appropriate ascending  order and limited to the provided token limit.

-Tokenizers are usefull to estimate the tokens in a manner consistent with how a specific model would tokenize but with the advantage that you dont need to call the LLM directly.
+Tokenizers are useful to estimate the tokens in a manner consistent with how a specific model would tokenize but with the advantage that you don't need to call the LLM directly.
 In our implementation here we are using the Microsoft ML tokenizer for the GPT 3.5 Turbo model which you can see instanciated at the top of the class with the following code.

 ```csharp
 private readonly Tokenizer tokenizer = Tokenizer.CreateTiktokenForModel("gpt-3.5-turbo");